hashicorp/vagrant/website/source/docs/disks/configuration.html.md

   Please note that `VAGRANT_EXPERIMENTAL` is an environment variable.
 For more information about this flag visit the [Experimental docs page](/docs/experimental/) for more info.
-Without this flag enabled, triggers with the `:type` option will be ignored.
+Without this flag enabled, any disks defined will not be configured.
 </div>

 Vagrant Disks has several options that allow users to define and attach disks to guests.